Professor Svetlana Popova

 Professor Elizabeth Elliott

-Elizabeth Elliott is a Professor of Paediatrics at the University of Sydney and Sydney Children’s Hospitals Network.
-She Chairs the National FASD Technical Network advising the Australian government on FASD policy.
-She is Co-director of the NHMRC Centre for Research Excellence in FASD and leads development of the National FASD Hub and Register.
+Professor Elliott is an Australian and international leader in FASD research and clinical diagnosis.
+She is a Professor of Paediatrics at the University of Sydney and Consultant Paediatrician Sydney Children’s Hospitals Network (Westmead).
+She is the Director of the Australian Paediatric Surveillance Unit and Co-director of Care and Intervention for Children and Adolescents with Drug and Alcohol problems (CICADA).
+Professor Elliott is Co-Director of the FASD Research Australia Centre of Research Excellence in FASD and leads development of the National FASD Hub and Register.
 Her research spans epidemiology, epigenetics, dysmorphology, impacts on families, and FASD in Indigenous communities.
 She is Head of the NSW FASD diagnostic clinic and Co-director of the service for Care and Intervention for Children and Adolescents with Drug and Alcohol problems (CICADA).

 Dr Kerryn Bagley